-Requirements Hours SOC 302 Introduction to the Study of Society 3 Twelve additional hours of sociology coursework 12 Please Note: At least six hours must b pe upper-division coursework.

-Nine of the required semester hours must be taken in
+Requirements Hours SOC 302 Introduction to the Study of Society 3 Twelve additional hours of sociology coursework 12 Please Note: At least six hours must l be upper-division coursework.
+Nine of the required sem residence. nester hours must be taken in